dropbar/riwstore/_products/product3.md

 ---

 - Sealed wood top with iron legs
-- 20 inches tall
+- 20" tall by 12" wide
-- Raw iron or Black, White, Teal, Pink, Yellow, or Green Powdercoat.
+- Available Colors: Black, White, Clear, Teal, Pink, Yellow, and Green
+- Let us know you color choice in the order notes
+- $44.99